 Bruce Horner is Endowed Chair in Rhetoric and Composition at the University of Louisville, where he teaches courses in composition, composition pedagogy and theory, and literacy studies.
 His work has received the Braddock Award, the Winterowd Award, the CCCC Outstanding Book Award, and many other recognitions.

 Elliot Tetreault is assistant professor in the English department and affiliate faculty in Women’s, Gender, and Sexuality Studies at University at Albany, SUNY.
-He also served as assistant director of the University Writing Center at the University of Louisville, is the recipient of the Mina Shaughnessy Prize and the Gloria Anzaldúa Rhetorician Award, and has published in Enculturation, QED, Journal of GLBTQ Worldmaking, Computers & Composition Online, and Peitho.
+They have served as assistant director of the University Writing Center at the University of Louisville, are the recipient of the Mina Shaughnessy Prize and the Gloria Anzaldúa Rhetorician Award, and have published in Enculturation, QED, Journal of GLBTQ Worldmaking, Computers & Composition Online, and Peitho.

 Receive the latest UBC Press news, including events, catalogues, and announcements.